-5 Luke Froeb and Mikhael Shor, "Formularies, Rebates, and the Economics of PBM Bargaining: The Often-Misunderstood Role of PBMs in Pharmaceutical Pricing," Vanderbilt Owen Graduate School of Management (2023) (hereinafter, "Froeb and Shor (2023)"), p.
+&lt;sup>5 Luke Froeb and Mikhael Shor, "Formularies, Rebates, and the Economics of PBM Bargaining: The Often-Misunderstood Role of PBMs in Pharmaceutical Pricing," Vanderbilt Owen Graduate School of Management (2023) (hereinafter, "Froeb and Shor (2023)"), p.
 4.

-6 Id., pp. 4, 58.
+&lt;sup>6 Id., pp. 4, 58.

-own.
-The importance of scale in negotiating selective contracts has been well documented in other parts of the healthcare sector, where researchers have shown that larger insurers are able to secure lower prices from hospitals and healthcare providers, which reduces healthcare costs.8 Drug manufacturers and pharmacies would be expected to be more willing to offer larger price concessions when negotiating with a large entity serving many plan sponsors than when negotiating with the same plan sponsors individually.9
+other parts of the healthcare sector, where researchers have shown that larger insurers are able to secure lower prices from hospitals and healthcare providers, which reduces healthcare costs.
+Drug manufacturers and pharmacies would be expected to be more willing to offer larger price concessions when negotiating with a large entity serving many plan sponsors than when negotiating with the same plan sponsors individually.

-6. Third, PBMs use their expert knowledge and experience to develop multiple "template" formularies of covered drugs across many therapeutic categories.
+Third, PBMs use their expert knowledge and experience to develop multiple "template" 6. formularies of covered drugs across many therapeutic categories.
 PBMs assemble and utilize expert Pharmacy and Therapeutics (P&T) committees when designing their template formulary options, as well as more customized formularies, to ensure the formularies are comprehensive enough to offer clinically appropriate drugs to members.
 Plan sponsors can choose from the template formulary options developed by PBMs, work with the PBM to create custom versions of a template formulary, or create their own formularies.
 The plan sponsor, sometimes with assistance from the PBM to model different scenarios, also decides how to structure its plan benefits to encourage plan members to select lower-cost drugs when substitutes are available, thus reducing plan sponsor costs of providing drug benefits.
-Some plan sponsors lack the expertise or resources to monitor drug developments, review clinical safety and efficacy research on drugs, and evaluate "drug pipelines."10 They contract with PBMs to reduce costs and obtain access to PBMs' experience and advice in formulary and plan design.
-Once again, it can be more efficient for a PBM-which is a specialist serving many plan sponsors-to devote substantial resources to these tasks than for every individual plan sponsor to do so on its own
+Some plan sponsors lack the expertise or resources to monitor drug developments, review clinical safety and efficacy research on drugs, and evaluate "drug pipelines."
+They contract with PBMs to reduce costs and obtain access to PBMs' experience and advice in formulary and plan design.
+Once again, it can be more efficient for a PBM-which is a specialist serving many plan sponsors-to devote substantial resources to these tasks than for every individual plan sponsor to do so on its own behalf.
+For example, it would likely be cost prohibitive for a small business to hire multiple medical experts to handle these tasks.